General Principles of Hamiltonian Formulations of the Metric Gravity

-In the case of metric gravity this three step procedure works very well, and it allows one restore the complete diffeomorphism as the correct gauge symmetry of the free gravitational field.
-The diffeomorphism plays a central role in the Hamiltonian metric gravity, since it guarantees that the connection between components of metric tensor $g_{\alpha\beta}$ (or $g^{\alpha\beta}$) and coordinates $x^{\mu}$ is analytical and uniform at any time (see Appendix C).
-Note also that all currently known Hamiltonian formulations of the metric General Relativity are very complicated procedures, which are in dozens of times more complicated than analogous Hamiltonian formulations of the Maxwell electrodynamics.
-To operate successfully with the different Hamiltonian formulations of metric GR one needs to be familiar with the classical Hamiltoian procedures and tensor calculus.
-On the other hand, it is absolutely necessary to know well the both Dirac approach to the constrained dynamical systems and Castellani procedure which allows one to determine all generators of the actual guage transformations.
-The only, but very substantial, indulgence is the fact that the checking of Dirac's closure and derivation of the diffeomirphism with the use of Castellani procedure can be performed on the zero-surface of primary constraints (on-shell).
+All known Hamiltonian formulations of the metric General Relativity are very complicated procedures, which are in dozens of times more complicated than analogous Hamiltonian formulations of the Maxwell electrodynamics.
+To operate successfully with the different Hamiltonian formulations of metric GR one needs to be familiar with the classical Hamiltonian procedures and tensor calculus.
+On the other hand, it is absolutely necessary to know well the both Dirac approach to the constrained dynamical systems and Castellani procedure which allows one to determine all generators of the actual gauge transformations.